NASCAR's Most Popular Driver Award

-NASCAR's Most Popular Driver Award is awarded to the most popular NASCAR driver in the Cup Series, Xfinity Series, and Gander RV & Outdoors Truck Series every year since 1956.
+NASCAR's Most Popular Driver Award is awarded to the most popular NASCAR driver in the Cup Series, O'Reilly Auto Parts Series, and Craftsman Truck Series every year since 1956.
 It started as a poll of the drivers and then all NASCAR Cup Series competitors; today, it is voted for by fans across the United States.

 The award is presented by the National Motorsports Press Association (NMPA).
 Sponsored by Hamburger Helper in 2010, it was also sponsored by Wheaties in 2011.
 The ceremony presenting the award is called the NASCAR Awards Banquet, and it is held in Nashville, Tennessee in November of each year.